countryBumpkin/CS120/Structures&Classes.md

       //...
     }

-#### Deconstructors ####
+#### Destructors ####
-Deconstructors are special functions called when deleting an object to prevent memory leaks caused by using heap memory.
+Destructors are special functions called when deleting an object to prevent memory leaks caused by using heap memory.
 Variables created on the heap using the ``new`` operator are not deleted when the variable goes out of scope.
 Instead, the variables continue to take up space and may cause system crashes.

 So, if a variable is created like so: